-Mower engines are quite compact, locating components can be difficult, not to worry, this guide will clearly identify your carburetor, fill you in on what it does, and the fastest way to find it.
-I also share a top mechanics tip to prevent the common carburetor problems.
+Mower engines are quite compact, and locating components can be difficult; not to worry, this guide will clearly identify your carburetor, fill you in on what it does, and the fastest way to find it.
+I also share a top mechanic’s tip to prevent common carburetor problems.
 (Gumming)

 A mower carburetor is located behind the air filter on the side of the engine, opposite side to the muffler.

 In this post, you’ll learn how to locate and identify your lawn mower carburetor and your mower air filter.